salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 ## Adding Stuff to figures

 As previously discussed, figures are blank windows onto which you can add stuff.
 This stuff is added as a layer onto the figure.
 For example, you can add a blank axes to a blank figure.
 And then a line plot to the axes.
 The figure, the axes, and the line plot are all considered different graphic objects added to different layers of the figure.
-This layering systme is also known as the Parent-Child relationship between objects.
+This layering system is also known as the Parent-Child relationship between objects.

 ### Parents and Children